 The purpose of this list is to inform Beagle owners about potential health issues that may occur in dogs of this breed.
 This doesn’t mean that every Beagle will face these health problems, but it’s good to be aware of them so that symptoms can be spotted in time.

-The health issues that have been reported in Beagles over the years are:
+The health issues that have been reported in Beagles over the years are the following:

 - Eye problems: corneal dystrophy, distichiasis, glaucoma, cherry eye, progressive retinal atrophy (PRA), dry eye (sicca syndrome), entropion, ectropion, microphthalmia, retinal dysplasia, cataracts